Google Ads campaigns ramp as the algorithm learns. Month 1 typically produces ~30% of full performance. Plan cash flow around that curve.

 --

 Algorithm is gathering conversion data.
-Expect higher CPL and lower volume.
+Expect higher CPL and lower volume in the first 3-4 weeks.

 70% performance